The Last Impression: Why Discharge Can Shine or Fall Short

 Why This Matters

-Listening to our community is how we spark change.
-Every story, every suggestion, and every piece of feedback helps us create healthcare that feels more human.
+Listening to our community helps us continue improving the care experience and building healthcare that feels more human.

 Your voice matters, and we are listening.